The Steps to Determine Your Key Brand Attributes

 Do you want to become an expert on your target audience?
 Then find out what they expect and desire from the service/product type you offer.
 Let’s suppose you sell clothing, and your target audience is working men in their 20s and 30s.
 Now, you need to decide how you want to be known to this target market.

 Do you want to come across as a men’s fashion brand that is a less expensive alternative to the high-street brands that offer the same type of clothing as you?
 Do you want to be known as an exclusive brand that sells chic clothing for a premium price?
-While the target audience is the working men in their 20s and 30s for both niches, the income-bracket they target are entirely different.
+While the target audience is the working men in their 20s and 30s for both niches, the income-bracket they target is entirely different.

 When we talk about working men in their 20s and 30s, there is a disparity in the incomes, tastes, and preferences of people making up this segment.
 Therefore, you must know your exact audience/target customers and their tastes and preferences to reach out to them effectively in a manner they desire.